Written By Zak Attack

 - The Amazons are mostly villains.
 Hippolyta just loves bedding men and turning them into trees for some reason.

 I could go on (Hercules calls his father by both the Greek name “Zeus” and the Roman name “Jupiter”, etc. etc. etc.), but I won’t.
-It’s just frustrating when the myths of old are so full of spectacle and excitement and a filmmaker resorts to, “Eh, whatever.
+It’s just frustrating when the myths of old are already so full of spectacle and excitement and a filmmaker resorts to, “Eh, whatever.
 I’ve heard this name before so I’m going to throw it in there”.
-Anyway, back to the story…

-Hippolyta is really hankering to turn Hercules into a tree, but the only way to do that is to ingest a magic potion that turns her into Jayne Mansfield with red hair.
-I was expecting they would go with her straight up pretending to be Deianira, but in fact Hercules is so dumb that he decides that he’ll just stay with the Amazons since Hippolyta suddenly became as hot as his last “love”.
-Hercules is eventually helped by an Amazonian who simply doesn’t like her queen and he escapes.
+As mentioned, Hippolyta is really hankering to turn Hercules into a tree and decides the only way to do that is if she ingests a magic potion that turns her into Jayne Mansfield with red hair.
+I was expecting they would go with her straight up pretending to be Deianira, but in fact Hercules is so dumb that he decides that he’ll just stay with the Amazons since Hippolyta suddenly became as pretty as his last “love”.
+Hercules is eventually helped by an rebel Amazon who simply doesn’t like her queen and he escapes.

 Our main character is a wet fish of a hero who lets himself get manipulated across the land and merely travels from setpiece to setpiece as required while ineffectually solving problems.
 At the end of the day, all he really does is stab a bull, kill a Hydra (I’ll give him that one), push open a door for his army to do all the work, and kill a Neanderthal by throwing a rock at its leg.